nolus-protocol/oracle-price-feeder/README.md

 ## Building binary

-First you the project has to be compiled.
+First the project has to be compiled.
 This has to be done whenever the codebase is changed.

 The command to do so is: